Effectively Communicate With Video

 But video is one of the best methods to connect with an audience because it can carry and trigger emotion so effectively.
 And one of the surest ways to be persuasive is to elicit emotion from your audience.
 You need viewers to feel something if you want them to follow through with your call-to-action.

 You don’t even need to incorporate fancy graphics or overlay into your videos – a simple piece to camera can work just as well.
 It all comes down to delivery.
 Which means it’s essential to master the art of persuasion if you are going to effectively communicate with video.
-What you really need to do is practise, practice, practise.
+What you really need to do is practice, practice, practice.

 One key way is to spend time speaking through your stories with different groups of people who can provide honest and constructive feedback.
 You might feel embarrassed to begin with, but the more often you do it, the more natural it will feel – we promise.